 Swimming-in-Paint Online Gallery

-At the time, the majority of SIP’s members were working professionals so Larivey offered three day sessions over weekends.
+At the time, the majority of SIP’s members were working professionals, so Larivey offered three-day sessions over weekends.
 The members painted their own version of whatever Larivey was painting.
 He felt this was the best format initially because some of the members were just really starting to paint.
-Since they were all painting the same subject, individuals could ask questions and they would be relevant to the group as a whole.
+Since they were all painting the same subject, individuals could ask questions and they would be relevant to the group.
 Later, as each member’s talent’s developed, Larivey encouraged them to choose their own subjects and use the group as a support system rather than a class.
-“I’m the second set of eyes,” he says, offering advice like, “More paint,”and “Use purer color”.
-Lacy says that the best advice she has gotten from Larivey is,"Be fearless!
+“I’m the second set of eyes,” he says, offering advice like, “More paint, “and “Use purer color”.
+Lacy says that the best advice she has gotten from Larivey is, “Be fearless!
 What have you got to lose?"
 In terms of technique, Larivey guides SIP members to follow the light as it drifts across the surface causing shadows and value changes and things like that.
 As a result, “Their work is about light, shadow and color,” he says.

 And succeed they have.